v-novaltd/vc6-samples/README.md

 ## Usage

-Main codec functionality is inside the `codec` module that can be imported as follow:
+Core codec functionality is inside the `codec` module that can be imported as follow:

 ```python
 from `vnova.vc6_opencl` import `codec` as vc6codec